FAQ

 As a pet relocation company, we understand the importance of having your pet's microchip number readily available.
 Your dog's microchip is a great help for identifying and reuniting with them if they ever become lost.
 We hope this article has helped you how to find your dog's microchip number.

-At Ferndale Kennels and Cattery, we also can help with microchip services, travel vet services, and full door-to-door shipping services.
+At Ferndale Kennels and Cattery, we also can help with pet microchip services, travel vet services, and full door-to-door shipping services.
 Feel free to phone us at +85227919330 or email us for any further explanations.

 Click Here For Shipping Enquiry